When travelling to Barcelona visiting the Sagrada Familia Cathedral is a must.

 Best time for the visit:

-In the morning the sun's rays pass through the windows of the birth facade and illuminate the basilica with green and bluish tints.
-In late afternoon the rays of the sun enter through the windows of the Passion facade and illuminate the temple in red and ochre colours.
+We recommend the visit at the beginning or end of the day: the morning the sun's rays pass through the windows of the birth facade and illuminate the basilica with green and bluish tints.
+In late afternoon the rays of the sun enter through the windows of the Passion facade and illuminate the temple in red and ochre colors.

 Gaudi declared that a temple does not require any ornament for its decoration, the light of the Mediterranean sun through the stained glass was enough.